Notes on The Individualist Manifesto

 By Trevor Watkins

 The Individualist Manifesto does not tell anyone how to live or what to believe.
 That would be presumptuous.
-It simply specifies how others, nations and individuals, should treat me as a sovereign individual, and in turn, how I will treat them.
+It simply specifies how I agree to treat others, nations and individuals, and in turn, how I hope to be treated by them.
 It is my contract with society.

 This manifesto attempts to unite the several strains of the freedom philosophy into one consistent document.
 It aspires to be a statement that most seekers of liberty would be willing to accept and share.